 'Bridget Jones 3' Producer Admits Delay, Vows to Shoot Film in 2012

-LONDON – Working Title Films on Friday acknowledging that production on the third film in the Bridget Jones series has been delayed but vowed to make the movie this year.
+LONDON – Working Title Films on Friday acknowledged that production on the third film in the Bridget Jones series has been delayed but vowed to make the movie this year.

 THR first reported Thursday that the film, which plans to reunite Renee Zellweger, Colin Firth and Hugh Grant in a romantic comedy titled Bridget Jones's Baby, had been stopped on the eve of production due to issues with the screenplay.
 THR reported that Grant was especially displeased with the script, and other outlets followed by claiming that Grant has exited the project.
 Working Title co-chairman Tim Bevan issued a news release to set the record straight.